The One: Making a Music Star: Overview

 The One is an adaptation of the Operación Triunfo/Star Academy format owned by Endemol, and was produced by Endemol USA, the producers of Big Brother, Fear Factor, Deal or No Deal, and other reality shows.
 Star Academy was in fact developed in 2001, around the same time as the original Pop Idol, although the format took much longer to appear in North America.
 Nonetheless, American Idol's established popularity has contributed to The One being perceived by some viewers and critics as a ripoff of the Idol franchise.

-CBC personality Stroumboulopoulos hosted the U.S. series – his selection brought added attention from the Canadian media following the debate over the CBC's decision to air the series.
+CBC personality Stroumboulopoulos hosted the American series – his selection brought added attention from the Canadian media following the debate over the CBC's decision to air the series.
 The judges were songwriter Kara DioGuardi, industry veteran Mark Hudson, and former record executive Andre Harrell.
 The show's executive producer was Fear Factor producer Matt Kunitz.
 DioGuardi would later become a judge on American Idol, starting with that program's eighth season in 2009.

 In promotions leading up to the show's premiere, ABC called The One "the show Fox doesn't want you to see" or "where Idol has never gone", because the contestants would always be competing, even when the stage isn't set, and grudges, rivalries, and breakdowns can develop.
 In fact, the viewers at home only chose who the bottom 3 are; the judges then saved one, and then the remaining contestants get to vote off a contestant between the other two.

 In Canada, The One was promoted by CBC as the must-see event of the summer.
 Ads for The One ran for several weeks before the show premiered.

 The series was initially scheduled to air Tuesday nights from 9:30 to 11:00 p.m.
 ET/PT (performance), and Wednesday nights from 8:00 to 9:00 p.m. (results), from July 18 to September 6.
 Prior to the premiere, performance episodes were expanded to two hours starting at 9:00 p.m.
 ET.
 At the last minute, the airing of the first results show was changed to 10:00 p.m.
 ET.
 A planned further change for the Tuesday episodes, to the 8:30 to 10:00 p.m.
 ET timeslot, became moot following the show's cancellation.

 Viewers in the United States voted through telephone, text messaging or on the Internet.
 Canadian viewers were required to vote over the Internet only.